RAF Andreas: No.11 Air Gunnery School

 Firing took place in allotted zones over the sea on both sides of the Point of Ayre, care being taken not to interfere with the Jurby bombing ranges.

 Despite the continual flying programme over the congested north of the Island, accidents involving Andreas aircraft proved to be very rare, and only one documented incident resulted in the loss of a life.
 During 1944, Andreas, because of the length of its main runway, became an emergency landing ground for the Atlantic ferry route and was occasionally used by American aircraft such as the Boeing B-17 Flying Fortress and the Consolidated B-24 Liberator.
 The ending of the war in Europe in May 1945, saw no let up in the routine at Andreas with the prospect of a long campaign in the Pacific War.

-The detachment of Fleet Air Arm 776 Squadron, which had been responsible for operating the Chesapeakes, became 776B Squadron in May 1945 with the arrival of Boston 111s, Corsairs and de Havilland Mosquitoes.
+The detachment of Fleet Air Arm 772 Squadron, which had been responsible for operating the Chesapeakes, became 776B Squadron in May 1945 with the arrival of Boston IIIs, Corsairs and de Havilland Mosquitoes.
 The purpose of the Bostons was to train gunners from the naval air station at Ronaldsway, and Fairey Barracudas were added to the scene as they brought in telegraphists to have air gunnery added to their training.
 However, this only lasted for a short period, as 776 Squadron was disbanded on October 31, 1945, at RAF Woodvale following the defeat of Japan.